 Activation Mode: When "Always active" is selected, a Lexi captioning job will be started immediately upon enabling the client module.
 When "Require GPI-E" is selected, a Lexi captioning job will start when GPI-E is asserted and will run until GPI-E is de-asserted.

-Inactivity Timeout: A Lexi job that that runs for this amount of time without any dialog being transcribed will be terminated automatically by the server.
+Inactivity Timeout: A Lexi job that runs for this amount of time without any dialog being transcribed will be terminated automatically by the server.
 Set to "None" if you want jobs to be able to run indefinitely without dialog.

 Block Lexi on Upstream Captions: Setting this to "Yes" will ensure that Lexi will not generate captions when upstream data is present.
 The time in parentheses indicates how long upstream captions will have to be absent in order for Lexi to start up again.